silnrsi/font-awami/README.txt

 ====

 As this font is distributed at no cost, we are unable to provide a commercial level of personal technical support.
-The font has, however, been through some testing on various platforms to be sure it works in most situations.
+The officially released font has, however, been through some testing on various platforms to be sure it works in most situations.
 In particular, it has been tested and shown to work on Windows 11.
 Graphite capabilities have been tested on Graphite-supported platforms.